-Join us on our modern purpose built and specifically designed whale and dolphin friendly vessel, Mahi Mahi.
-Mahi Mahi features 3 large viewing decks guaranteeing all our guests with a rail side position on this ultimate Marine Discovery Crusie.
+Join us on our modern purpose built and specifically designed whale and dolphin friendly vessels, Kaiala and Mahi Mahi.
+Both vessels feature 3 large viewing decks guaranteeing all our guests with a rail side position on this ultimate Marine Discovery Cruise.

 On board, our marine naturalist will entertain you with insightful commentary blending aspects of Marine Mammal behaviour with interesting history of the Moreton Bay Islands.

 Our guided snorkel tour around the 14 scuttled ships of the Tangalooma Wrecks will amaze you!

 For over 10 years our crew have been providing a fun, exciting, memorable day and are dedicated to giving you the closest marine encounters possible.